matter-labs/zksync-wallet-vue/README.md

 ## License

-zkWithdrawal is distributed under the terms of both the MIT license, and the Apache License (v.2.0).
+zkWallet is distributed under the terms of both the MIT license, and the Apache License (v.2.0).

 See [LICENSE-APACHE](LICENSE-APACHE), [LICENSE-MIT](LICENSE-MIT) for details.